szemedkun/qanda/README.md

 # Question Answering System
-## Made as a Capstone Project in Galvanize's Data Science Program
+## Made as a Capstone Project for Galvanize's Data Science Program

 ### Introduction
 The goal of the project is to build a model that understands a set of factual sentences to be able to answer questions based on the facts.
 For example,